 One month passed before that Sunday morning when Iemy poured out her burden for Chihuahua.
 During her visit home, four family members had professed to be saved.
 Also, her brother had an empty building next to her parents’ house that we could use for meetings.
 We sensed the Lord was working, so the next Monday, Iemy went to Chihuahua on a bus and I drove down in my van.

 It was a rainy August night when I arrived, but Iemy still had five people waiting to hear the gospel in her parents’ house.
 The next night we moved to the building and 10 unsaved arrived.
 By the end of the week we had 17 souls present and a young nephew of Iemy’s professed to be saved.

-I went back for another week of meetings in October, and David Alves went with me for another week in November.
+I went back for another week of meetings in October.
 During that week, Iemy’s father trusted Christ while looking at a Two Roads Chart.
 David was a great encouragement and helped me to make plans for a Seed Sowers distribution.

 On December 27, 2003, about 60 believers from the USA and Canada descended on Chihuahua to help distribute over 50,000 texts and invitations.
 Some also helped to repair and improve the building for the gospel series to follow.

 On January 1, 2004, Jeff Sharp of Waubaushene, Ontario, and I began a gospel series in the little building.
 Attendance was good, with up to 30 adults present, plus children.
 The meetings continued seven nights a week, and Blas, a brother-in-law of Iemy, was saved on January 11.